panrg/questions/draft-trammell-panrg-questions.md

 protocols that can leverage multipath connectivity across maximally-disjoint paths through the Internet, even over a single interface.
-It also provides transparency and control for applications and end-users to specify constraints on the paths its traffic should traverse, for instance to confound pervasive passive surveillance in the network core.
+It also provides transparency and control for applications and end-users to specify constraints on the paths that traffic should traverse, for instance to confound pervasive passive surveillance in the network core.

 We note that this property of "path awareness" already exists in many